Lens Manufacturing by Westech Optical in Rochester NY

-When we set out to fabricate any lens element, our first step is always to review the drawing, ensuring it is in compliance with the parameters specified in the design and tolerance analysis.
-Only then do we procure the raw materials and our design experience is crucial in this step: glass varies wildly in its properties, some types being soft and easily stained others hard and brittle.
+When we set out to fabricate any lens element, our first step is to review the drawing, ensuring it is in compliance with the parameters specified in the design and tolerance analysis.
+Only then do we procure the raw glass and our design experience is crucial in this step: glass varies wildly in its properties, some types being soft and easily stained others hard and brittle.
 Some may be prone to cracking or chipping, or may be difficult to polish.
 If a glass type is not readily available and is a special order, that factor can increase lead time.

 We also look at whether using a higher index material, which is more expensive at the outset, will ultimately save space and improve performance.
 Using molded vs. cut blanks is another consideration we make, based on the type of glass used and the quantity required.
 We can procure materials from a number of suppliers (Schott, O’Hara and Hoya, for example).
 If we find that any substitutions are required, we may need to make a rebalance of the lens design before proceeding.